CLXNetworks/js-api/README.md

 ## Getting started

 Start with cloning this entire repository to your desktop or by simply downloading the necessary files.
-Then it's simply a matter of creating a configuration object and instanisiate a class object and you should be all set to start making requests!
+Then it's simply a matter of creating a configuration object and instanisiating a class object and you should be all set to start making requests!

 ```
+// Wait for document to load.
+window.onload = function () {
 	var config = {
-	'username': 'your-username',
+		'username': 'username',
-	'password': 'your-password',
+		'password': 'password',
 		'http': new clx.http()
 	}

 	try {
 		// Get an instance of the class and pass the config along.
-	var clx = new clx.api(config);
+		var api = new clx.api(config);

 		// Perform the function you desire.
-	clx.getOperators(function (status, function () {
+		api.getOperators(function (status, operators) {
 			if (status === 200) {
 				// Do something with the operators.
 			}

 			else {
 				// The request was successful but no operators were found!
 			}
 		});
 	}

 	catch (e) {
 		// Something went wrong with the request.
+	}
 }
 ```